 • If you have access to a service that does use two-factor authentication, like Rev or Otter.ai, it’s time to turn it on.
 If your team has a shared organizational subscription to a transcription service, everyone on the team can still access the two-factor authentication codes.
 Read more about how to use Authy or a password manager such as 1Password to share these codes across all of your team’s devices.

 • After downloading transcription files safely to your device, consider deleting them from the transcription service so that they cannot be accessed if your account is ever breached.
 For those working within a news organization, consider reaching out to your general counsel to learn if you have any policies in place for retention of sensitive transcription data.
-Freelancers should consider a consistent personal retention policy for recordings and transcripts.
+Freelancers should consider a personal, consistent, retention policy for recordings and transcripts.
 You may also want to check with your editor and look for any retention language in your contract.
+There may be situations where you are obligated to retain your data, for example, if your organization receives a legal hold order in the event of a lawsuit.

-Can I automate transcriptions privately on my own device?
+Can I automate transcriptions privately on my device?

 Whatever service you choose, glance through its security documentation to make sure there aren’t any unwanted surprises.
 In particular, look for policies surrounding the circumstances under which employees may access data and how the organization stores its data.
 If possible, opt for services that enable two-factor authentication.
 You can also reach out to our digital security team if you need help.